 - Click on "Chat"

 - Click on this symbol that looks like a pen and paper to create a new chat

 - Enter the name of the Teacher you wish to contact.
 Note: As you type, their name may appear.
 Be sure to click on it as it appears

 - Type your message here and click 'Enter' on your keyboard to send the message

-During normal school hours (8am - 3pm), teachers should return their messages in a timely fashion but keep in mind that they are instructing a class in-person.
+During normal school hours (8am - 3pm), teachers will have access to Teams and will try to return their messages in a timely fashion.
 Outside of school hours, it may take a little time for teachers to respond, and your student may have to wait until the next school day for a response.

 REMINDER: All of this information can also be accessed from home computers and private computer and tablets owned by the student or the family.
 If you or your student owns a laptop, computer, or mobile device and does not need one from the school, they can still continue to work, stay in touch with teachers, and check grades and assignments with this information.